 A tire bead can become “frozen” to the rim over time, which makes removal difficult and time-consuming.
 You have the necessary leverage when using the correct tool.

-A tire iron is a long, thin metal rod with a J-shaped hook on one end.
-The other end is usually flat.
-You’ll use the tire iron to pry the tire’s bead over the wheel’s rim.
+As the name implies, a tire iron is a long, thin metal rod with a J-shaped hook at one end.
+There is typically a flat surface on the opposite end.
+Pry the tire bead over the wheel rim with the tire iron.

 Manual Tire Changer

 The best way to obtain everything you need in one device is with a manual tire changer.
 Pry bars and bead breakers are among its components.

 You can also use it as an anchor point to mount your rim.

 To lubricate the tire’s bead so it rolls over the rim without difficulty, you’ll need soap and water.